 - •Child not making sufficient progress in learning or wider attainment.
 This includes areas such as social skills, or self-care.
-This has been raised at pupil progress meetings. - •High quality teaching (refer to Hounslow's ordinarily available provision document) and strategies in place with impact monitored. - •Concerns about progress shared with parent/caregiver.
+Raised at pupil progress meetings and shared with parents. - •High quality teaching (refer to Hounslow's ordinarily available provision document) and strategies in place with impact monitored. - •Updates shared to parent.